Complete guide to the wallbox charger grant

 Wallboxes cut down the amount of time it takes to charge an electric car at home by delivering more power than can typically be supplied through a three-pin household socket.
 When installed in the right location, they can also eliminate the need for extra-long extension cables, too.

 There are dozens of home charging hubs to choose from, with the cheapest starting from around £300.
 There's also a government grant that can significantly reduce the cost of installation.

 What is the wallbox grant?

-  You need to meet certain criteria in order to be eligible, but should you meet this, you’ll receive a 75% contribution, capped at £500 (including VAT) to offset the up-front cost of buying and installing a charging unit.
-The supplier will be paid directly by the government, so you won’t be asked for payment up-front – although you’ll still need to meet any shortfall between the grant and the total cost.
+The Office for Low Emission Vehicles (OLEV) oversees a grant that will cover 75% of the cost of buying and installing a wallbox charger, up to a maximum value of £500.
+The supplier will be paid directly by the government, so you won’t be asked for a payment up-front: however, you’ll still need to meet any shortfall between the grant and the total cost.

 Am I eligible for the OLEV grant?

-  The Electric Vehicle Homecharge Scheme, to give its full title, is available to anyone who has taken ownership of an eligible new or used electric car since 1 October 2016, as long they’ve not claimed before.
+The Electric Vehicle Homecharge Scheme – to give its full name – is available to anyone who has taken ownership of an eligible new or used electric car since 1 October 2016, as long they’ve not claimed before.

 The scheme covers individuals who can prove they’ve ordered and bought an electric vehicle.
 Those leasing an electric car, or leasing as part of a salary sacrifice scheme, are also eligible, as long as the lease lasts at least six months.

 Company-car drivers are eligible, too, as long as they’ll have the car for more than six months.
 The same is true of individuals named by their employer as the primary user of an electric vehicle; however, if the named individual changes within six months, a second grant can’t be claimed.